Alumni - Aviation Administration

 Elizabeth L. - Class of 1994

 Airport Certification Safety Inspector, Federal Aviation Administration (FAA), Western-Pacific Region, Lawndale, California.
-Transfered from Los Angeles City College (LACC).
+Transferred from Los Angeles City College (LACC).

 "When I transferred into CSULA’s Aviation Administration program, all I wanted was for my Bachelor of Science degree to help me get a job at an airport or with an airline.
 After taking some of the required courses in the program, I began to realize there was much more than just airports and airlines.
 The classes I took gave me a good overview of what job opportunities were available in the aviation field, this included working for the federal government, specifically the Federal Aviation Administration (FAA).